-Biomedical Engineering team publishes ground-breaking research in drug delivery
+Biomedical Engineering team publishes research on metal-organic biohybrids

 Louisiana Tech University Biomedical Engineering and Molecular Science and Nanotechnology professors, students and alumni have published a paper on the discovery of metals-based organic biohybrids and their use in drug delivery.
 The article, “Self-Assembled Metal–Organic Biohybrids (MOBs) Using Copper and Silver for Cell Studies,” published in Nanomaterials, has been accessed more than 700 times and downloaded more than 300 times in the two months since publication.

-Dr. Mark DeCoster (professor of biomedical engineering and associate director of the Louisiana Tech Center for Biomedical Engineering and Rehabilitation Sciences), Dr. Teresa Murray (associate professor of biomedical engineering), Neha Karekar (alumnae of the master’s degree program in molecular science and nanotechnology), Anik Karan (doctoral student in biomedical engineering), Elnaz Khezerlou (doctoral student in biomedical engineering) and Neela Prajapati (doctoral student in biomedical engineering) have discovered that self-assembled metal-organic biohybrids (MOBs) can be used to deliver drugs to the human body.
+Dr. Mark DeCoster (professor of biomedical engineering and associate director of the Louisiana Tech Center for Biomedical Engineering and Rehabilitation Sciences), Dr. Teresa Murray (associate professor of biomedical engineering), Neha Karekar (alumnae of the master’s degree program in molecular science and nanotechnology), Anik Karan (doctoral student in biomedical engineering), Elnaz Khezerlou (doctoral student in biomedical engineering) and Neela Prajapati (doctoral student in biomedical engineering) are working with self-assembled metal-organic biohybrids (MOBs) for the potential use of delivering drugs in the human body.
 Dr. Chelsea Pernici, who graduated with a Ph.D. and a Bachelor’s degree in Biomedical Engineering from Louisiana Tech, was also key to the work described.

 The MOBs outlined in the paper consist of copper, silver and an amino acid, and the elements combine at body temperature.
-The team discovered that once created, the MOBs are stable and can remain combined for years in storage.
+The team evaluated that once synthesized, the MOBs are stable and can remain combined for years in storage.
 However, once they are reintroduced to cells, the MOBs are biodegradable.

 DeCoster says that he believes the work is getting attention because of the multiple levels of innovation in the research.